 Once you have your pages ready you will place code on the page that will dynamically serve them to different visitors.
 Essentially, if you are testing to different pages, half of your audience over a period of time will land on one page, and half on the other.
 Then you can set up various conversion goals for each page (i.e. registration form, PDF download, video view, etc.) and run the test for a couple weeks (depending on your traffic levels and what kind of data you are trying to collect).

 Google Website Optimizer is a great tool for this because it can be accessed through Google Adwords or directly and it is simple to use.
 It only cares about two things in regards to your visitors: (1) what page did they land on, (2) and did they convert.
 This tool is simply for collecting data, but you can use excel or other platforms for deeper analysis.
 Keep in mind that if your pages are not receiving much traffic you will need to run your tests for a longer period of time in order to collect enough data to make any kinds of decisions.

-Multivariate Testing (MVT): MVT is about testing different versions of content within the same page.
-So for example you might want to swap out tag lines, call to action, images, videos, etc. Website Optimizer is also a great tool for this but there are more sophisticated platforms (but they are not FREE).
+MVT is about testing different versions of content on the same page.
+So, for example, you might want to swap out taglines, call to action, images, videos, etc. Website Optimizer is also a great tool for this but there are more sophisticated platforms (but they are not free).

-When setting up MVT you are atually placing code snipets around each piece of content you want to swap out.
+When setting up MVT you are actually, placing code snippets around each piece of content you want to swap out.
 The interesting thing about MVT is the vast amount of combinations you can run.
-Google Website Optimizer for example can provide you with 10,000 content variations but I would not recommend doing that.
+Google Website Optimizer, for example, can provide you with 10,000 content variations but I would not recommend doing that.
 Keep it simple at first and choose your most important pieces of content like your call to action, maybe a video, etc.

 Both methods are great to use and can easily be tracked by Google Analytics.
 Proper testing can drastically improve ROI for paid search and prevent wasted ad dollars.